 Primarily European earwig (Forficula auricularia)

 Pest description and crop damage Earwigs are elongate, flattened, reddish-brown insects about 0.75 inch long.
 They are identified easily by the forceps-like pincers on the end of the abdomen.
 Adults have chewing mouthparts and are winged.
 Young earwigs (nymphs) are similar in appearance but are white to olive green and lack wings.
 Earwigs are harmless to humans or animals, though they may give a slight pinch with their forceps.
 They can emit a foul-smelling liquid if alarmed.
 Earwigs feed primarily on decaying organic matter and are quite beneficial in that they also consume other small insects.
-However, they are found in ornamental and vegetable crops and will chew small holes in the leaves and fruit of stone fruit.
+However, they will chew small holes in the leaves and fruit of stone fruit.

 Biology and life history Earwigs overwinter as both eggs and adults just below the soil surface.
 In spring, females lay 20 to 50 smooth white to cream-colored eggs in the soil.
 The young progress through partial metamorphosis to adults by late summer.
 In fall, females may lay more eggs.
 Earwigs are active at night.
 During the day, they hide in moist, shady places such as compost piles or beneath stones, boards, and debris.
 They sometimes can be found in homes, particularly in summer, but they do no damage to house or contents.
 They rarely fly, but can move rapidly or can be moved by lumber, cars, luggage, or other means.
 They are attracted to lights at night.